-It is the first lighthouse in Tarifa and the most southern of the Iberian Peninsula and is located on the island of Las Palomas.
+It is the first lighthouse in Tarifa and the most southern Iberian Peninsula and is located on Isla Las Palomas.

-Originally it was a tower, which served to alert the arrival of Berber pirates in the time of Philip II.
+Originally it was a tower that served to alert the arrival of Berber pirates in the time of Philip II.

 The Medieval Walls

-Some sections of the old enclosure are preserved in their original place and others integrated into the buildings (pay attention in the Area of the Alameda).
+Some sections of the old enclosure are preserved in their original place, and others are integrated into the buildings (pay attention to the Alameda Area).
 Of the three doors, all that’s left is Jerez’s.